CivicActions/accessibility/_guide/tools.md

 *   [What has focus?](https://codepen.io/svinkle/pen/WgYRxq) on Codepen (MIT Licence) \
 When something receives keyboard focus via Tab key, the current element will be logged to the JavaScript console so you can determine which element currently has focus.
 *   [Visual ARIA Bookmarklet](https://accdc.github.io/visual-aria/github-bookmarklet/visual-aria.htm) - [Visual ARIA on GitHub](https://github.com/accdc/visual-aria) \
-Visual ARIA allows you to physically observe ARIA usage within web technologies, including ARIA 1.1 structural, live region, and widget roles, proper nesting and focus management, plus requisite and optional supporting attributes to aid in development.
+Watch ARIA usage within web technologies, including ARIA 1.1 structural, live region, and widget roles, as well as help with nesting and focus management.
 *   [Reading Order Bookmarklet](https://adrianroselli.com/2019/04/reading-order-bookmarklet.html) \
 Running this bookmarklet will visually number the reading order in which screen-reading software will announce different parts of the page, to check to see that it matches the visual order (up to down, left to right).
 *   [Accessibility and Contrast Bookmarklet](https://ada.is/blog/2016/02/12/contrast-bookmarklet/) - [Contrast Bookmarklet on GitHub](https://github.com/AdaRoseCannon/contrast-widget) \